McDonald Reserve upgrades approved!

 As part of Council’s commitment to delivering safe, sustainable and high-quality community infrastructure, we acknowledge the concerns surrounding PFAS (per- and polyfluoroalkyl substances) and their potential environmental and health impacts.

-To ensure we are making informed and responsible decisions, an independent assessment is being undertaken.
-This will provide us with information to better understand the presence and potential effects of PFAS.
+To ensure we are making informed and responsible decisions, an independent assessment was undertaken.
+This provided us with information to better understand the presence and potential effects of PFAS.

 In line with our Sports Surface Policy, these same principles will be applied to any redevelopment of the tennis courts to ensure consistent approaches across the entire plan.